 Through public transportation:

 Take a jeepney ride in Legazpi City bound to Camalig town proper (P25) then go to Camalig Market.
-As of this date, jeepneys en route to the cave has two-day trips only which operates on Tuesday and Friday (P15).
-Tricycle is on daily trip, P20 if drop to the entrance and P15 on turning point.
-Special trip is P100 for one-way and P200 or P250 for two-way.
+As of this date, jeepneys en route to the cave have two-day trips only which operate on Tuesday and Friday (P15).
+Tricycle is on a daily trip, P20 if drop to the entrance, and P15 on a turning point.
+A special trip is P100 for one-way and P200 or P250 for two-way.